OptimalTransportNetworks/OptimalTransportNetworks.jl/README.md

 * The Julia implementation does not provide hard-coded Gradients, Jacobians, and Hessians as the MATLAB implementation does for some model cases, but relies solely on JuMP's automatic differentiation.
 This has proven ineffective for dual solutions to the model where the objective is quite complex.
 Thus, at present, duality does not help to speed up computations in Julia, and accordingly the default is `duality = false`.
 I expect this to change in when [support for detecting nonlinear subexpressions](https://github.com/jump-dev/JuMP.jl/issues/3738) will be added to JuMP.

 * Related, I expect symbolic autodifferentiation via [MathOptSymbolicAD.jl](https://github.com/lanl-ansi/MathOptSymbolicAD.jl) to provide significant performance improvements.
 Presently this cannot be used on these models because logical or comparison operators are not supported.
-See [related issue](https://github.com/lanl-ansi/MathOptSymbolicAD.jl/issues/31).
-Once this support is added, the symbolic backend can be activated using.
+See [this issue](https://github.com/lanl-ansi/MathOptSymbolicAD.jl/issues/31).
+Once support is added, the symbolic backend can be activated using:

     ```julia
     import MathOptInterface as MOI